“Even if we stopped emitting all greenhouse gases today, global warming and climate change will continue to

 Climate adaptation to maintain water quality

-Lastly, protecting ecosystems from climate change includes these adaptation strategies: maintaining or restoring wetlands, preserving coastal land and development, soft shoreline maintenance like applying breakwater, sand fill, and planting vegetation, hard shoreline maintenance includes fortifying dykes, hardening of shorelines with breakwater, etc., and habitat preservation.
+Lastly, protecting ecosystems from climate change includes these adaptation strategies: maintaining or restoring wetlands, preserving coastal land and development, soft shoreline maintenance like applying breakwater, sand fill, and planting vegetation, rugged shoreline maintenance includes fortifying dykes, hardening of shorelines with breakwater, etc., and habitat preservation.

-Climate Adaptation in managing wastes.
+Climate Adaptation in managing wastes

 Under waste facility protection strategies, it includes strategies like:

-• Site containment (e.g. building armour along coastlines),
+- Site containment (e.g. building armour along coastlines),

-Climate Adaptation in public health
+Climate Adaptation in Public Health

 The EPA uses a 5-step process that enables health practitioners to develop their health adaptation strategies (Public Health Adaptation, 2019 ).
 This includes:

-• Second, estimating the additional health burden it will add to the public health sector.
+- Second, estimating the additional health burden it will add to the public health sector.

-• Fifth, evaluation and improvement.
+- Fifth, evaluation and improvement.
 Evaluate the strategies, update and improve information if needed.

 Responding to Climate Change.
 (2020, January 9).
 Global Climate Change.
 NASA.
 Retrieved from https://climate.nasa.gov/solutions/adaptation-mitigation/